 Fast forward a few more years to 2020 and I would fall in love with the series all over again as I reconnected during the pandemic lockdown, and viewed it as a comforting lullaby of sorts.

 So is it any wonder I would create an artistic tribute to a most loved TV series?
 I created the art from 15 screen captures of my favorite episodes spanning the five seasons.
 I kept them true to the capture.
-No 'abstractions', no 'interpretations', no unnecessary elements to bump up the creativity, I'm a purist at heart and it often reflects in my art.
-The only embellishment I offer is a splash of color amongst the black and the white, and the erosion-corrosion effects and imperfections that are a consistent part of my works.
+No abstractions, no interpretations, no unnecessary elements to boast creative virtuosity, I'm a purist at heart and although it doesn't often reflect in my art with all it's layering effects, I felt compelled to keep this series true to the capture as you really can't improve on perfection.
+The only embellishment I offer is a splash of color amongst the black and the white.

 I know this particular blog post is more than a 'Byte'. but understand...these pieces were a month-long labor of love.
 Take your time perusing these examples of fine fan art.
 Enjoy my tribute to a well-loved series.
 Perhaps you'll fall in love with it all over again, too.